 St Mary's has a monthly e-newsletter, which includes details of all our services, activities, concerts, etc. - and updates on our building works.
 If you'd like to receive a copy of this regularly, please send your email address to email@example.com and we'll add you to the mail-out list.
 We won't pester you with anything else - promise!

-Click here to catch up on the July 2017 and June 2017 editions.
+Click here to catch up on the August and July 2017 editions.

 Organ and Trumpet Recital

 A gorgeous recital starring 15-year-old Jamie Andrews on organ accompanied by his dad Nick on trumpet.
 There's a wonderful array of music to show off both Jamie's skills and St Mary's beautiful Bevington pipe organ, including pieces by Guilmant, Bach, Saint-Saens and Alain, along with Mendelsson's organ sonata no. 2 and Kenneth Naylor's Coe Fen ('How Shall I Sing That Majesty') with trumpet descant!

 It's an hour of glorious music followed by complimentary refreshments.
 All free, but please put something in collection basket to help us raise funds for St Mary's new piano - a stunningly reconditioned 1904 Bechstein.
 We're wheelchair-accessible and dog-friendly.
 Doors open at 5.30pm.

 Friends of St Mary's Cream Tea

 On Saturday, 8th July, the Friends hosted a delightful cream tea with a talk about our new 1904 C. Bechstein grand piano by David Ingledew, the piano builder who has lovingly restored this special instrument to concert standard.
 A short version of David's fascinating talk is available to view on Youtube.
 Thank you very much to pianist Johan de Cock for wielding the camera on this occasion.